ahmedasar00/ahmedasar00/README.md

 ## About Me 🚀

 I'm an enthusiastic **software engineering student** with a strong interest in **back-end development**.
 I enjoy solving problems, learning new technologies, and working on creative projects that make an impact.

 - 🌱 Currently learning: **Advanced Back-End Development** (Python, Django, Django REST Framework, SQL, DevOps, Microservices, and more)
 - 🔭 Focused on: **Improving my skills and deeply understanding how the Back-End works**
+- 🤝 Passionate about: **Contributing to Open Source projects**
 - 🌍 Languages I'm studying: **C++, JavaScript, Python, and Java**
 - ⚡ Fun fact: I enjoy **reading books and papers, and I’m a big fan of playing football**
 ---

 ## 🛠️ Skills & Tools